Code of Conduct

-Participants enrolled in any SCOPE programme must pursue their studies with academic honesty.
+Students must pursue their studies with academic honesty.
 Academic honesty is central to the conduct of academic work.
-Participants are expected to present their own work, give proper acknowledgement of other's work, and honestly report findings obtained.
+Students are expected to present your own work, give proper acknowledgement of other's work, and honestly report findings obtained.
 Students must comply with the programme assessment regulations.

 Students who commit an act of academic dishonesty which jeopardizes the integrity of the learning and assessment process may be charged and be liable to disciplinary action.

 - Plagiarism, i.e., the failure to properly acknowledge the use of another person’s work or submission for assessment material that is not the Student's own work;

 - Misrepresentation of a piece of group work as the participant's own individual work;

 - UNAUTHORIZED ACCESS to an examination/test paper;